MatCuns/Market-Regime-Detection-with-Hidden-Markov-Models-and-Regime-Based-Portfolio-Allocation/README.md

 ### 1. Data Collection

-The historical daily price csvdata of ACWI as proxy for a global equity index is downloaded from.
+The historical daily price csvdata of the Swiss Market Index (SMI) as proxy for a global equity index is downloaded from stooq website https://stooq.com/q/?s=^smi

 From the price series, the following variables are computed: